ICBC Claims: The Process

 IMPORTANT: Get assessed by your doctor as soon as possible after the accident.
 It is critical that your injuries be independently documented by a medical professional.
 Some injury symptoms (e.g., internal bleeding, whiplash or lung injuries) don’t show up right away.
 Therefore, it is always in your best interests both medically and legally to seek medical help as soon as possible.
 If you can’t get in to see your own doctor, go to a walk-in-clinic or an emergency room and get assessed.
 In the meantime, call you doctor’s office and set up the first available appointment they have.
 Then, if you haven’t yet talked to a lawyer, at least you can confirm at the Dial-a-Claim stage that you have independent medical documentation of your injuries and that you are making every effort to seek ongoing treatment.
 Establishing a pattern of ongoing medical treatment also reduces the possibility of any argument by ICBC that you were not injured or that your injuries are the result of some intervening event (not the accident).

-To prepare your written statement, with your help we start by gathering all the available facts and medical evidence about your accident.
+If ICBC requests a written statement, we will help prepare that written statement.
+With your help, we start by gathering all the available facts and medical evidence about your accident.
 We take care of filing the written notice as necessary and then we prepare and file your Accident Benefits claim.
-Our office will handle any disbursements (expenses) and in most cases we will be able to collect most types of disbursements from ICBC as part of your settlement.
+Our office will handle any disbursements (expenses) and in most cases we will be able to collect most types of disbursements from ICBC as part of your settlement

 With your help and at different times we will gather the facts concerning your claim which may include interviewing and taking statements from witnesses, possibly hiring experts to help establish liability or quantum (amount) of damages, consulting with medical specialists to determine the extent of your injuries and reviewing how the law applies to the particular facts in your case.